babel/duo-babel/Readme.md

 ### Selective Transpiling

-In many cases, `ignoreLocals` is needed early on.
+In many cases, `onlyLocals` is needed early on.
 Your local scripts need to be transpiled, but most of your dependencies don't need it.
 However, as time goes on and you publish your own dependencies using ES6, you'll need something more selective.